catenate/tanote/icon.md

 ![[crop_tanote.png]]

 Small PNG from drawshield.
-Three stacked horizontal sections.  top vert hash sable. middle or bar sable.  bottom celestial azure v sable.  (alt arrow sable)
+Three stacked horizontal sections.
+Top: vert, hash sable.
+Middle: or, bar sable.
+Bottom: celestial azure, v sable.
+Alternately, arrow fletched facing downward sable.

+Crop to remove bottom section.

+Color picker says the code for the bottom section is 4cf9ff.
+This apparently doesn't quite match, or landscape does something to the bubble around the name to make it slightly lighter.

 ## blazon